akoreman/akoreman/README.md

 - Video and board games
 - Art

-Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
+Software engineer, background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
 Further long-held passion for computer graphics and game programming.

 # Portfolio (Non-visual projects listed as pinned, click images for repo link)